7 Steps to Start a Profitable Pasture-Raised Chicken Farm

 Predator Protection Measures

 Install 48-inch electric netting with 4-inch mesh spacing powered by a solar charger.
 Position motion-activated lights around coops and crucial areas.
-Lock chickens in secure mobile coops at dusk and release after sunrise.
+Lock chickens in secure mobile coops at dusk and release them after sunrise.
 Maintain a 3-foot predator apron around fence perimeters to prevent digging.

 Managing Pasture Quality